Read all about the BEST ways to get from Chiang Mai to Pai.

 I’m not too sure I’d feel safer on a tiny plane than a bike or any less sick on the Pai to Chiang Mai bus!

-At the current moment I can’t see online any options to book a Chiang Mai-Pai flight, I’m not sure if that is because of Covid-19 or if it is just because this services availability does tend to fluctuation.
-I have heard prices of around 1700 Baht per person one way being quoted, that’s £45 / $55 for a 25 minute flight!!
-Let us know if you do get on a Pai to Chiang Mai flight, we’d love to know your experience!
+At the current moment, I can’t see online any options to book a Chiang Mai-Pai flight.
+I have heard prices of around 1700 Baht per person one way being quoted, that’s £45 / $55 for a 25-minute flight!!
+Let us know if you do get on a Pai to Chiang Mai flight, we’d love to know about your experience!

 Can You Take A Day Trip To Pai!?

 There isn’t a direct route from Pai to Chiang Rai and vice versa that doesn’t involve going through Chiang Mai.
-Unfortunately without a Chiang Rai to Pai bus this means taking a bus and a minivan in once day making it a long journey through the mountainous region of Northern Thailand.
+Unfortunately without a Chiang Rai to Pai bus, this means taking a bus and a minivan in one day making it a long journey through the mountainous region of Northern Thailand.

 Unless you are an experienced rider and very organised we don’t believe you would have time to take the bus between Chiang Rai and Chiang Mai and then get a bike rented out and ride up here in a safe time and manner.
 Either way, we recommend spending at least a day in Chiang Rai to see the White Temple.